 After you reduce the noise as much as you can, drag the “Preserve Details” slider to the right bring back the detail of the image.
 This should be done slowly so you can maintain the detail and avoid bringing back the noise.

-Other Techniques to Try
+Advanced Photoshop Noise Reduction Techniques to Try

 If the above steps do not achieve the goal of reducing noise without losing too much detail, you can try an advanced option.
 This option involves reducing noise channel-by-channel.